Images of the Buddha

 Seated on a throne, supported by lions, which is known as the simhasana.

-The hair appears short, without curls and is drawn and formed into a small spiral top knot of hair, which is not an ushnisha[1].
-The presence of the attendant bodhisattvas indicates that the Mahayana tradition had already begun at this time.
+The hair appears short, without curls and is drawn and formed into a small spiral top knot of hair, which is not an ushnisha[3].

 Note the simplicity of the throne, the thin fabric covering the Buddha and the amsumala (nimbus) behind the head.